Meeting the yacht for the very first time – Sea trials on the Oyster 56.

 We arrived in Palma, Mallorca late afternoon.
-The broker from Oyster picked us up at the airport and took is directly to the boat.
+The broker from Oyster picked us up at the airport and took us directly to the boat.

-That’s when I realised I should have researched more about how to buy a yacht
+That’s when I realized I should have researched more about how to buy a yacht.

 The moment finally arrived for us to take the boat out.
 Hubby seemed a bit quiet and I tried to make myself look helpful.
 The owners greeted us kindly and told us to make ourselves comfortable.
 We couldn’t help but feel like we were looking at a house for sale while the owners were there – there’s that awkward feeling.

-For me I felt quite at home within a few moments.
-On boats women aren’t expected to take charge or do too much so I hid in the background.
+For me, I felt quite at home within a few moments.
+On boats, women aren’t expected to take charge or do too much so I hid in the background.
 The owner, Phil, put Simon at the helm and had him take the boat out.
 We slipped the lines and off we went.
-Not long after I was actually helming her while the guys put the mainsail up.
+Not long after I was actually at the helm while the guys put the mainsail up.

-Finally the engine was turned off and we we’re gliding gracefully through the water.
+Finally, the engine was turned off and we were gliding gracefully through the water.
 The grin on my face couldn’t have been any larger.
 After my helming stint, I went around the boat taking pictures and videos of us sailing.
-Watch the film I made about this day here: Sell Up and Sail Away Video – Sea Trails & Survey (If you want to finish reading this, I’ve repeated the link at the very end).
+Watch the film I made about this day here: Sell Up and Sail Away Video – Sea Trails & Survey

-Quiet Kim was not on board – verbal diareha Kim was!
+Quiet Kim was not on board – verbal diarrhea Kim was!

-We sailed around for a couple hours and then went back into Palma harbour.
+We sailed around for a couple of hours and then went back into Palma harbor.
 The whole voyage was over in a blink of an eye.
 We were just so excited to finally be sailing the boat.
 Overall, it felt natural and normal.
-Every once in a while I would think, “Oh-my-gosh – I’m going to be living on here.
+Every once in awhile I would think, “Oh-my-gosh – I’m going to be living on here.
 Yikes.”
 And then I’d bring myself back into the moment and listen to the waves.

 I would tell myself, “Don’t think too much Kim…just listen to the waves.”